Table of Contents

 It also goes on to prohibit them from sending you unsolicited fax advertisements.
 Also, the telephone solicitation representative is required by the law to mention his/her name, the name of the company or individual on whose behalf they are calling as well as the address and phone number where that company or individual can be reached.

 Should Advanced Financial Company violate any of these rules, you may be entitled to $500 per each violated rule.

 Now that Advanced Financial Company has violated these rules, what can you do?

-- Hire a qualified debt collection lawyer and file a harassment suit in court against Advanced Financial Company per each violation.
-As already stated, damages are set at up to $1000 for each violation.
-It may, however, be more in some cases.
+- Hire a qualified debt collection lawyer and file a harassment suit in court against Advanced Financial Company.
+As already stated, damages are set at up to $1000.

 - Make a complaint against Advanced Financial Company to the Federal Communications Commission.
 The FCC would determine what the appropriate penalty against the debt collector agency is.

 - Call us on 844-791-1990 for more inquiries